Because there are many factors involved in determining the damages awarded in a wrongful death case in Ohio, there is no “average” settlement.

 - Whether the victim was the sole or partial support of their household

-- The victim’s past earnings, what their future earnings could have been
+- The victim’s past earnings and what their future earnings could have been

-- What economic damage the victim’s family suffered
+- What economic damages the victim’s family suffered

 - The jury’s perception of the victim’s life in terms of whether their relationship with friends, family, and the general public was generally positive or negative